Mystaras/ctf-writeups/23-m0lecon-teaser/pwn/SmallStringStorage/README.md

 All set!
 If you wish to run the exploit:

 - unzip `SmallStringStorage.zip`
-- build the `collisions.json` file using [collisions.py](collisions.py) (:warning: it creates a 2GB json) and run the script to leak the flag.
+- build the `collisions.json` file using [collisions.py](collisions.py) (:warning: it creates a 2GB json) and run the script to get the flag.
 Run with `pypy` to avoid hight memory usage.

 ```bash
 $ pypy collisions.py